trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

  Cameras process tons of data about every single second of a video.
 After all, each second contains multiple frames composed of millions of bits of information.

-[The GoPro Fusion camera can shoot 360 video in 5.2k (no protune) at maximum bit rate of 60 Mbps per sensor](https://havecamerawilltravel.com/gopro/sd-card-recommendations-for-the-gopro-fusion/).
+[The GoPro Fusion camera can shoot 360 video in 5.2k (no Protune) at maximum bit rate of 60 Mbps per sensor](https://havecamerawilltravel.com/gopro/sd-card-recommendations-for-the-gopro-fusion/).
 Put another way, the sensors and other components in the camera cannot handle data transfer rates greater than 60 Mbps.S

 <table class="tableizer-table">
-<thead><tr class="tableizer-firstrow"><th>MODE / FPS</th><th>Bit rate (no protune)</th><th>Bit rate (protune)</th></tr></thead><tbody>
+<thead><tr class="tableizer-firstrow"><th>MODE / FPS</th><th>Bit rate (no Protune)</th><th>Bit rate (Protune)</th></tr></thead><tbody>
  <tr><td>5.2K30</td><td>45</td><td>60</td></tr>
  <tr><td>3K60</td><td>45</td><td>60</td></tr>
 </tbody></table>

 You can see the problem.
 If each photo at 18 megapixels is 20 Megabits we can only write 3 per second (20Mbps * 3 images per second = 60Mbps).

 And the bit rate of the main video stream isn’t the whole story when it comes to what’s being written to the SD cards.
 The main MP4 video stream also includes a 128Kbps stereo AAC audio stream.
 Recorded at the same time (only to the card in slot 1) is a 1 Mpbs, 32-bit, 4-channel PCM WAV audio stream.
-There’s also the preview version of the video, the LRV file, that records at about 2.8 Mpbs (variable bitrate, video stream target 2.5 Mbps with a 128 Kpbs stereo AAC audio stream.
+There’s also the preview version of the video, the LRV file, that records at about 2.8 Mpbs (variable bit rate, video stream target 2.5 Mbps with a 128 Kpbs stereo AAC audio stream.

 [Though the GoPro Fusion will always capture [_almost (29.97 / 59.97)_](/blog/2020/metadata-exif-xmp-360-video-files) 30 or 60 frames per second, so how is this possible?